CokePokes/PhantomLite/README.md

 Phantom Lite for Snapchat on jailed devices.
 (Doesn't require jailbreak)

 1. Delete Snapchat if you have it installed
-2. Find a cracked copy of Snapchat you'd like to use. v9.45.10.0+
+2. Find a cracked (decrypted) copy of Snapchat you'd like to use. v9.45.10.0+
 3. Download PhantomFiles.zip file here: https://mega.nz/#!EmonESLZ!My9QWLUqtR3feJ9g3SZYplbNAYjCwSJ_YLvsFYf1OtY
 4. Rename cracked Snapchat.ipa file to Snapchat.zip & unzip
 5. Copy PhantomFiles.zip to Payload>Snapchat.app & unzip